Puanga Celebrations

 The annual Puanga event held at the Urenui Boat Club was a resounding success, drawing a large turnout of whānau who gathered to honour those who have passed and to welcome in the Māori New Year with reverence and celebration.

-This year’s event took place over Thursday night and Friday morning, with clear skies and a calm atmosphere providing the perfect backdrop for the ceremonial proceedings.
+This year’s event took place over Thursday night and Friday morning, with some rain that eventually turned into clear skies and a calm atmosphere providing the perfect backdrop for the ceremonial proceedings.
 The gathering was a deeply moving occasion, centred around remembering loved ones who are no longer with us and embracing the dawning of a new cycle marked by the rise of Puanga.

-The event began with heartfelt kaikaranga and kaikarakia, setting a spiritual tone and grounding everyone in the kaupapa.
-These elements were carried with grace and strength by whānau members, whose presence and voices reinforced the strong intergenerational bonds within the iwi and during the hautapu process.
+The event began with heartfelt karanga and karakia, setting a spiritual tone and grounding everyone in the kaupapa.
+These elements were carried with grace and strength by whānau members, whose presence and voices reinforced the strong intergenerational bonds within the iwi and during the hautuku process on Thursday evening.

 The participation of Poi Manu is an integral part of the morning ceremony setting the rhythm to recite ancestral knowledge and powerfully reinforcing the strength of whakapapa and connection to place.